An immobilizer system is an essential security feature in modern vehicles, designed to prevent unauthorized engine start-ups.

 Since the immobilizer system is closely tied to the vehicle’s ECU, performing a diagnostic check on the ECU can help identify any underlying issues.

-Using a car scanner to diagnose ECU problems is a practical approach to resolving immobilizer system issues.
+Using a car code scanner to diagnose ECU problems is a practical approach to resolving immobilizer system issues.

 $439.99